 - A challenge with a spouse, loved one, co-worker or other close contact

-- A change in roles or life circumstances, such as a job loss or a child leaving home
+- A change in roles or life events, such as a job loss or a child leaving home

 2. Become aware of thoughts and beliefs

-Once you've identified troubling situations, pay attention to your thoughts about them.
-This includes your self-talk — what you tell yourself — and your interpretation of what the situation means.
 Your thoughts and beliefs might be positive, negative or neutral.
-They might be rational, based on reason or facts, or irrational, based on false ideas.
+They might be rational, based on reason or facts.
+Or they may be irrational, based on false ideas.

-Your initial thoughts might not be the only possible way to view a situation — so test the accuracy of your thoughts.
-Ask yourself whether your view is consistent with facts and logic or whether other explanations for the situation might be plausible.
+Your initial thoughts might not be the only way to view a situation.
+Ask yourself whether your view is in line with facts and logic.
+Or is there another explanation?

-Be aware that it can be hard to recognize inaccuracies in thinking.
-Long-held thoughts and beliefs can feel normal and factual, even though many are just opinions or perceptions.
+Be aware that it can be hard to see flaws in your logic.
+Long-held thoughts and beliefs can feel factual even if they're opinions.

-Also pay attention to thought patterns that erode self-esteem:
+Also notice if you're having these thought patterns that erode self-esteem:

 - All-or-nothing thinking.
-You see things as either all good or all bad.
-For example, "If I don't succeed in this task, I'm a total failure."
+This involves seeing things as either all good or all bad.
+For example, you may think, "If I don't succeed in this task, I'm a total failure."

 - Mental filtering.
-You see only negatives and dwell on them, distorting your view of a person or situation.
-For example, "I made a mistake on that report and now everyone will realize I'm not up to this job."
+This means you focus and dwell on the negatives.
+It can distort your view of a person or situation.
+For example, "I made a mistake on that report and now everyone will realize I'm not up to the job."

 - Converting positives into negatives.
-You reject your achievements and other positive experiences by insisting that they don't count.
+This may involve rejecting your achievements and other positive experiences by insisting that they don't count.
 For example, "I only did well on that test because it was so easy."

 - Jumping to negative conclusions.
-You reach a negative conclusion when little or no evidence supports it.
-For example, "My friend hasn't replied to my email, so I must have done something to make her angry."
+You may tend to reach a negative conclusion with little or no evidence.
+For example, "My friend hasn't replied to my text, so I must have done something to make her angry."

 - Negative self-talk.
-You undervalue yourself, put yourself down or use self-deprecating humor.
-This can result from overreacting to a situation, such as making a mistake.
-For example, "I don't deserve anything better."
+You undervalue yourself.
+You may put yourself down or joke about your faults.
+For example, you may say, "I don't deserve anything better."

 4. Adjust your thoughts and beliefs